 The reality: Mature, feature-rich, but significantly more expensive since 2023.

-Microsoft's offering remains robust with enterprise-grade infrastructure and comprehensive features, but the dramatic price increases have changed the value equation.
+Microsoft's offering remains strong with enterprise-grade infrastructure and a wide feature set, but the dramatic price increases have changed the value equation.

 What you get: